The impact of improved Demand & Inventory Planning

 Forecasting provides a stronger foundation on which to negotiate with vendors.
 By using statistical forecasts and estimates of best and worst case demand scenarios, expectations between supplier and customer can be established.
 After collaborating with a major contract manufacturer using the demand forecast as a guide, An aviation equipment contractor reduced material costs on a major product line by $187,000

 When you are able to model and communicate expected demand and likely ranges along with the precise tradeoffs between service levels and inventory cost in your strategic inventory plans, you will establish consensus among all the stakeholders.
 Once true consensus is established, the organization knows where risks are likely, where they are not, and can plan accordingly.

-Smart-Forecasts Cloud for forecasting and statistical analysis
+Smart-Forecasts for desktop forecasting and statistical analysis